Do you suffer from dry eye? Is MG probing right for you?

 Dry eye can be episodic, such as when environmental or task-based events result in less blinking and tear instability, or chronic and persisting continuously.
 Chronic dry eye can result in damage to the ocular surface and further exacerbate dry eye symptoms.

-The physical impact of MGD can result in significant social and psychological impacts, leading sufferers to lose their occupations, social relationships, and resulting in significant mental health issues.
-Further, MGD affects family members and friends, leading to a feeling of helplessness all around.
+The physical impact of MGD can result in significant social and psychological impacts, leading sufferers to lose their occupations, social relationships, and resulting in mental health struggles.
+MGD can be a very serious condition whereby the debilitating impact also affects family members and friends.

-Working with your eye doctor to craft a treatment plan is essential to adequate dry eye treatment.
+Work with your eye doctor to craft a treatment plan.

 Assessing your eyes for co-morbidities, or other diseases, that are contributing to your dry eye allows creation of a comprehensive treatment plan that tackles the root of the problem.
-Too often, bandaid solutions like eye drops are recommended as the only treatment method, and ignore the various pieces of the puzzle that may underlie your particular dry eye needs.
+Temporary solutions like eye drops are often recommended as the only treatment method, and ignore various contributors that must be identified and properly addressed.

 The 3 key elements of any dry eye diagnosis plan include: